MathWorks: Intellectual property and competition

 In 1999, the U.S. Department of Justice filed a lawsuit against MathWorks and Wind River Systems alleging that an agreement between them violated antitrust laws.
 The agreement in question stipulated that the two companies agreed to stop competing in the field of dynamic control system design software, with MathWorks alone selling Wind River's MATRIXx Software and that Wind River would stop all research and development and sales in that field.
 Both companies eventually settled with the Department of Justice and agreed to sell the MATRIXx software to a third party.
 MathWorks had total sales of $200 million in 2001, with dynamic control system design software accounting for half of those sales.

 MathWorks's Simulink software was found to have infringed 3 patents from National Instruments related to data flow diagrams in 2003, a decision which was confirmed by a court of appeal in 2004.

 In 2011, MathWorks sued AccelerEyes for copyright infringement in one court, and patent and trademark infringement in another.
 AccelerEyes accepted consent decrees in both cases before the trials began.

 In 2012, the European Commission opened an antitrust investigation into MathWorks after competitors alleged that MathWorks refused to grant licenses to its intellectual property that would allow people to create software with interoperability with its products.
-The case was closed in 2014.
+The case was closed in 2014 without filing any charge.